Validating Innovative Startups

 Team

-Applicants must have at least one founder living in NC, and it is preferred that all founders live in NC.
+Applicants must have at least one founder living in North Carolina, and it is preferred that all founders live in NC.
 Competitive applicants should have a founder who will be full-time within 6-12 months of applying for the grant.
 NC IDEA defines a full-time founder as one who works 40+ hours a week on their startup and does not spend more than 15 hours a week, either 1) working at another company; 2) working at a different startup run by the founder(s); or 3) on school-related activities (including class time and homework).

 Prior Investment